 A MAGICAL MOMENT AT SIEM REAP | Sharon Henry

-Nak, our Siam Reap tuk tuk driver is outside waiting and under cover of darkness drives us 30mins to the Angkor Wat entrance.
+Nak, our tuk tuk driver is waiting outside and within 30mins drives us to the Angkor Wat entrance.

-Excited sunrise watchers are arriving in droves; we can hardly believe how many people are already here.
-A long line of headlights trail away up the road set against the loud hum of tuk tuks competing with buzzing crickets in the surrounding trees.
+Other excited sunrise watchers are arriving in droves; we can hardly believe how many people are already here.
+A long line of headlights trails away up the road set against the loud hum of tuk tuks competing with buzzing crickets in the surrounding trees.

-After approval from the line of ticket inspectors we set off into the grounds to find a spot for ‘the’ shot.
+We get approval from the line of Angkor Wat ticket inspectors and set off into the grounds to find a spot for ‘the’ shot.
 You know, the ‘classic pond shot’ showing a reflection of the temple towers and the sunrise.

-Unfortunately it’s the height of summer and the ‘classic pond’ has virtually dried up.
+Unfortunately, it’s the height of summer and the ‘classic pond’ on the left of the complex has virtually dried up.
 This fact doesn’t seem to deter others, however; the place is crowded.
 There are scores of tripods and serious looking photographers staking a coveted spot around the rim of what is now a patchy, muddy puddle, elbows out guarding their precious space.
 I wonder what ungodly hour they showed up.

-We decide to relocate to the other side (right) of the complex where it’s less crowded and we should get a better angle of the pink-tinged sky, but without a reflecting pool.
+We decide to leave the Angkor Wat photography buffs and relocate to the other side (right) of the complex where it’s less crowded and we should get a better angle of the pink-tinged sky, but without a reflecting pool.
 The selfie sticks are also out in full force.

-Access inside Angkor Wat temple itself is closed at this point, although I can see the orange cloth of a monk in the distance taking his position for the doors to open.
+Access inside the Angkor Wat temple itself is closed at this point, although I can see the orange cloth of a monk in the distance taking his position before the doors open.